Intimate sex. For some, just reading that phrase brings discomfort.

 Have Continuous Conversations About Sexual Intimacy

-Doing so will allow your partner to openly express what they need to feel loved and will keep you attuned to each other’s needs, leading to an emotionally connected and fulfilling sex life.
+Doing so will allow your partner to openly express what they need to feel loved and will keep you attuned to each other’s needs, leading to an emotionally connected and fulfilling sex life without intimacy issues getting in the way.